sj-simmons/DUlib/README.md

 ``` bash
 git clone https://github.com/sj-simmons/DUlib.git@v0.2
 ```
-Suppose you clone or fork this repo and modify or add to the code, and you want to install (directly from your local repo) the modified libraries to your local machine:
+Suppose you clone to a local and modify or add to the code in the libraries, and then you want to install (directly from your local repo) the modified libraries to your local machine:
 ``` bash
 cd DUlib
 pip3 install -e .